Services

 Ashington Town Council took over statutory responsibility for allotment provision within the town in April 2010.

-Ashington Town Council currently has responsibility for eight sites with four of these sites being managed on a day to day basis through a range of agreements with Allotment Associations, and four managed directly by the Council
+The Council currently has responsibility for eight sites.
+Four of these are managed day to day through agreements with Allotment Associations, and four are managed directly by the Council.

 High Market Allotments